lucasalbuquerque/manualgit/README.md

-# Manual Github
+# Manual Git
-Manual com comandos para utilização do Git no dia a dia.
+Comandos para utilização do Git no dia a dia.